• Skip to primary navigation

 Place the taiyaki pan on medium low heat and lightly grease with oil.
 You may need to adjust the heat slightly lower or higher.

-The red bean paste and Nutella are a bit easier filling options for those with less experience than more runny ingredients like custard.
-This was my first time filling them so I was on the conservative side, but try to get the filling all the way to the tail if you can.
+The red bean paste and chocolate hazelnut spread are a bit easier filling options for those with less experience than more runny ingredients like custard.

 If you slightly overfill the pan and have crispy edges around the fish, they are easily removed with small scissors or a sharp, small knife.

-These are best warm from the pan.
-Just be careful not to burn yourself with the hot, melty Nutella filling!
-They won’t be as good as fresh, but you can freeze the Nutella Taiyaki for later and bake until heated through.
-They are especially delicious paired with ice cream.
+They won’t be as good as fresh, but you can freeze the Nutella Taiyaki for later and bake in a 350˚F (180˚C) oven until heated through.
+They are especially delicious paired with vanilla ice cream.

 Adapted from Just One Cookbook